matt-wombat/opensap-hana7/README.md

 - 2.9: Creating a Calculation View with a Dimension data type
 - 2.10: Creating a Calculation View with a Cube data type and Star Join
 - 2.11: Table Function as Data Source in Calculation View
+- 2.12: Importing Calcuation Views (and other native DB objects) into the new CDS